viamrobotics/docs/docs/components/board/_index.md

 You can control the flow of electricity to these pins to change their state between "high" (active) and "low" (inactive), and wire them to send [digital signals](https://en.wikipedia.org/wiki/Digital_signal) to and from other hardware.

 This control is simplified with [`viam-server`](/installation/).
-When Viam's software is running on a computer with GPIO pins accessible to external hardware [components](/components/), it manages GPIO signaling to abstract control to [resource](/appendix/glossary/#term-resource) APIs.
+When Viam's software is running on a computer with GPIO pins accessible to external hardware [components](/components/), it manages GPIO signaling to abstract control to {{< glossary_tooltip term_id="resource" text="resource" >}} APIs.

 {{% figure src="img/board-comp-options.png" alt="Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server." title="Two different board options: a single-board computer with GPIO pins running `viam-server` locally, or a GPIO peripheral plugged into a desktop computer's USB port, with the computer running `viam-server`." %}}